 Quick guide to residential tenant and landlord rights and responsibilities

 Consumer assistance is staffed Monday through Friday 8-5.
-Automated services are avaiable 24 hours a day, seven days a week.
-Representatives can answer questions in 140 differnt languages, assist in filing complaints, mail publications and refer to private agencies.
+Automated services are available 24 hours a day, seven days a week.
+Representatives can answer questions in 140 different languages, assist in filing complaints, mail publications and refer to private agencies.

 1625 North Market Blvd.
 Suite N 112